SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

 Kill Linux C++ Back-end on Mac

-1.Physical Linux Notebook(dual boot Linux and macOS)
+1.Physical Linux Notebook(dual boot Linux and MacOS)

 Dual boot building harmful.

-2.Virtual Machine(running Linux. connect via SSH and SFTP)
+2.Virtual Machine(running Linux.
+Connect via SSH and S FTP)

 e.g: [Vagrant](https://qr.ae/pvKYln)+ VirtualBox.

 This is the simplest route, but is effectively just building in Linux.

-3.Docker(Linux based containers running on MacOS, via SSH and SFTP)
+3.Docker(Linux based containers running on MacOS, via SSH and S FTP)

 The docker image, this could end up being difficult to run/debug your